Updated July 19th 2023

-Tempranillo is mostly known as the main grape in the Spanish wine region Rioja.
+Tempranillo is mostly known as the main grape in the Spanish wine region of Rioja.
 It is, however, planted all over the world.
-Outside of Spain, the most famous wine regions for this grape are in Portugal (Douro, Dão and Alentejo) where the grape is called Tinta Roriz or Aragonês.
+Outside Spain, the most famous wine regions for this grape are in Portugal (Douro, Dão and Alentejo), where the grape is called Tinta Roriz or Aragonês.
 Does it sound complicated?
 Don’t worry.
-I this wine guide will help you understand the typical characteristics of Tempranillo, the different styles and the best food pairings for the grape.
+This wine guide will help you understand the typical characteristics of Tempranillo, its different styles, and the best food pairings for the grape.

 Tempranillo is a popular dark grape variety which gives tannic and fruity wines with good acidity.
-Tempranillo wines are usually medium or full-bodied with good structure.
-Characteristic juicy flavours of cherry, plum and blackberries are accompanied with savoury aromas of leather, herbs and tobacco.
+Tempranillo wines are usually medium or full-bodied, with good structure.
+Characteristic juicy flavours of cherry, plum, and blackberries are accompanied with savory aromas of leather, herbs and tobacco.
 When Tempranillo is aged in oak, which is usually the case when grown in Rioja, it has aromas of vanilla and spices.

-Note: Tempranillo is a relatively neutral grape and when aged in oak it easily takes the flavours from the barrel.
-If you like the characteristic flavours of oak ageing, choose a Tempranillo which has been aged many months in oak.
+Note: Tempranillo is a relatively neutral grape, and when aged in oak it easily takes the flavors from the barrel.
+If you like the characteristic flavors of oak ageing, choose a Tempranillo which has been aged many months in oak.

 Tempranillo is almost used as a synonym for Rioja wines, but the grape is grown all over the world.
 In fact, it is the fourth most planted grape variety in the world.
 The style differs depending on there the grape is grown.
 The most famous styles of Tempranillo are found in Rioja and Ribera del Duero, in Spain, and in Douro, in Portugal.